mixxxdj/manual/source/chapters/user_interface.rst

 .. _interface-gain-knob:

 **Gain Knob**
-  The Gain Knob controls the gain of the signal that Mixxx sends to your sound card.
+  The Gain Knob controls the gain applied to the Master output signal that Mixxx sends to your sound card, Internet broadcasting servers, and recorded mixes.
 Generally, this knob should not be adjusted.
 To change the output volume, a gain control should be adjusted as close to the speakers as possible for the best signal-to-noise ratio throughout your signal chain.
 Ideally, the volume would only be adjusted by adjusting the gain on the power amplifier.